BeluchiIgbo/module-1-challenge/README.md

 * Applicaiton loads with no errors.

 * Repositiory contains a quality README file with description, screenshot, and link to deployed application.

+* Click [here](https://beluchiigbo.github.io/module-1-challenge/) to go to my Live URL.

 ## License